Restless Leg Syndrome

 RLS Causes and Symptoms of Patterns of Imbalance in Chinese Medicine

 One of the underlying imbalances that will likely begin to develop before RLS symptoms start to appear is Blood and Qi Deficiency.
 It is not unusual to develop these deficiencies as one ages if the proper lifestyle habits including a proper diet and regular exercise are not maintained.
 Iron deficiency has been associated with RLS which would be a clear indication of Blood Deficiency.
-To rebuild Qi and Blood, consider our organic Sage Mountain formula.

 Blood Stagnation and RLS